Steelers Podcast: All the latest from the BTSC family of Pittsburgh Steelers podcasts, Wednesday edition

 Dave and Rich walk you through everything you need to know regarding the black-and-gold.

-Let’s Ride Wednesday: Reading between the lines of Kevin Colbert’s recent quotes
+Let’s Ride Wednesday: What to take away, and ignore, from the Scouting Combine

-Kevin Colbert spoke to the media on Monday and said a whole lot of things.
-But what does it all mean?
-If one reads between the lines, a whole narrative can be formed.
+With the NFL’s Scouting Combine being held in Indianapolis this week.
+Prospects will be broken down top-to-bottom, left-to-right and any other possible manner.
+With all of the buzz coming out of it, there will be storylines to take away and some to ignore.
 This is the main topic that will be discussed on the latest episode of the morning flagship show in the BTSC family of podcasts.
 Join BTSC Senior Editor Jeff Hartman for this and more on the Wednesday episode of “Let’s Ride”.

 Check out the rundown of the show: